Home Contact About Us Sites & Links Newsletter

 Start with me.
 I love receiving e-mail about the Bunnell family.
 I'll have to admit I hadn't been researching the Bonnell/Burnell lines.
 But I am working on EVERETT, DONEY, CASTIGLIONE and GUARINO.
 For the Bunnell line I've been concentrating on Tioga County, NY.

-William Austin is one of the two most knowledgeable BUNNELL and BONNELL researchers.
-He has published Vol. I of The Bunnell/Bonnell Family In America and is currently working on Vol. II.
-He is the founder of the Bunnell/Bonnell Newsletter.
-If you email him, be patient.
-He only checks his email periodically.
+William Austin is one of the most knowledgeable BUNNELL and BONNELL researchers.
+He has published Vol. II of The Bunnell/Bonnell Family In America and has pretty well retired from Bunnell/ Bonnell research.

 Rachal Lohr is researching BUNNELL ancestors of Francis Ruth Bunnell who was b:1924 in Oklahoma and married Thane Stanley Lohr.
 Her father was William Henry Bunnell (b: 1901 Arkansas d: 1985 San Jose, CA).